mrmorganschneider/Public/GO/README.md

 To recreate the image seen in exercise 2, replace 128 in the Image definition with 256.

-My biggest challenge with this code was implementing the color method.
+My biggest challenge with this exercise was implementing the color method.
 I kept receiving the following errors and was stuck for a while trying to figure out the issue:

 	./prog.go:12:29: undefined: color
 	./prog.go:14:9: undefined: color